Monster House (video game): DS

-After being eaten by the house, DJ, Jenny, and Chowder sought to find a way out and destroy the house.
-They battle a variety of living furniture along the way and also rescue Landers, Lister, Bones, and a dog (the same one that was eaten by the house in the movie), who were also eaten by the house.
+After being eaten by the house, DJ, Jenny, and Chowder seek a way out and a way to destroy it.
+They battle a variety of living furniture along the way and also rescue Landers, Lister, Bones, and a dog, who were also eaten by the house.
 The kids also find toys that the house has also eaten, including Bones' kite, Jenny's candy-filled wagon, and Chowder's basketball.
 Eventually, they manage to destroy the furnace, but this is not enough to defeat the house.
 They escape and fight the house from the outside, eventually killing it and ending its reign of terror.

 Development and release

 On November 28, 2005, video game publisher THQ announced it had signed a deal with Sony Pictures Consumer Products to produce a video game based on Robert Zemeckis and Steven Spielberg's upcoming Halloween-themed film project Monster House.
-At this point, the animated film's July 21, 2006 theatrical date and premise of three kids who encounter a house that eats trick-or-treaters every Halloween had been announced.
-Although consoles and release dates were not specified in THQ's announcement, the publisher revealed players would act as the three lead protagonists exploring the house, and originally-conceived situations would be included.
+At this point, the animated film's July 21, 2006, theatrical date and premise of three kids who encounter a house that eats trick-or-treaters every Halloween had been announced.
+Although consoles and release dates were not specified in THQ's announcement, the publisher revealed that players would act as the three lead protagonists exploring the house, and that originally conceived situations would be included.

-On May 4, 2006, THQ announced its line-up for the year's Electronic Entertainment Expo (E3), the publisher's largest yet, which featured Monster House.
-The line-up covered a variety of platforms and combined products of original and licensed products.
-Explained THQ CEO and president Brain Farrell, the company's mission at this point was to "capitalize on industry growth opportunities over the next several years", and having "an impressive product pipeline of high-profile original and licensed properties" every year would "keep THQ on the cutting edge of innovative development for all viable platforms".
+On May 4, 2006, THQ announced its line-up for the year's (E3), the publisher's largest yet, which featured Monster House.
+The line-up spanned a variety of platforms and included both original and licensed products.
+Explained THQ CEO and president Brian Farrell, the company's mission at this point was to "capitalize on industry growth opportunities over the next several years", and having "an impressive product pipeline of high-profile original and licensed properties" every year would "keep THQ on the cutting edge of innovative development for all viable platforms".
 On the list, platforms for Monster House were revealed to be the GameCube, Nintendo DS, PlayStation 2 and Game Boy Advance.

 On April 27, 2006, IGN published a Craig Harris-written "hands-off" piece on the Game Boy Advance version a week before the E3 event.
 It claimed the version was developed by the Montreal-based Artificial Mind and Movement, whose portfolio for the handheld console were side-scrolling platformers such as a 2005 adaptation of Teen Titans (2003–2006) and multiple games based on Kim Possible (2002–2007).
 With a new engine, the Canadian development team's goal was a combination of the adventurous feel of The Legend of Zelda (1986–present) and the hardcore action of Zombies Ate My Neighbors (1993).

 At the E3 event, an art piece of THQ's Monster House was one of 16 presented at the Into the Pixel exhibit, voted on by members of E3, the Academy of Interactive Arts & Sciences, and the Prints & Drawings Council of the Los Angeles County Museum of Art.